-71. Through various methods, the Defendants have, independently and in concert, instituted numerous methods of coercing the Plaintiffs into accepting less than actual and/or market costs for materials and supplies expended in completing repairs.

-- 72. Some of these methods include but are not limited to: refusal to compensate the shops for replacement parts when repair is possible though strongly not recommended based upon the shop's professional opinion; utilizing used and/or recycled parts rather than new parts, even when new parts are available and a new part would be the best and highest quality repair to the vehicle; requiring discounts and/or concessions be provided, even when doing so requires the shop to operate at a loss; and de facto compulsory utilization of parts procurement programs. - 73.
-Defendants have also intentionally and repeatedly failed to abide by auto repair industry standards as set forth below. - 74.
-Three leading motor vehicle collision repair estimating databases are in ordinary usage within the auto body collision repair industry: (a) ADP; (b) CCC; and (c) Mitchell. - 75.
-These databases provide software and average costs associated with particularized types of repairs to create estimates.
+- 72. Through various methods, the Defendants have, independently and in concert, instituted numerous methods of coercing the Plaintiffs into accepting less than actual and/or market costs for materials and supplies expended in completing repairs. - 73.
+Some of these methods include but are not limited to: refusal to compensate the shops for replacement parts when repair is possible though strongly not recommended based upon the shop's professional opinion; utilizing used and/or recycled parts rather than new parts, even when new parts are available and a new part would be the best and highest quality repair to the vehicle; requiring discounts and/or concessions be provided, even when doing so requires the shop to operate at a loss; and de facto compulsory utilization of parts procurement programs.

+repair industry standards as set forth below.

+75. Three leading motor vehicle collision repair estimating databases are in ordinary usage within the auto body collision repair industry: (a) ADP; (b)

+74. Defendants have also intentionally and repeatedly failed to abide by auto

+CCC; and (c) Mitchell.

+76. These databases provide software and average costs associated with particularized types of repairs to create estimates.
 The estimates generated by these databases include the ordinary and customary repairs, repair time (labor) and materials necessary to return a vehicle to its pre-accident condition.
 These databases and the estimates they generate are accepted within the industry as reliable starting points, subject to the shop's expert opinions and the necessarily present variability between the "best-case scenario" presented by the procedure databases and the actual needs of a particular repair.

-2 The database procedure pages set forth the anticipated repairs, repair times and materials for repair of an undamaged vehicle using original manufacturer equipment which are specifically designed to fit that particular vehicle.
-Wrecked cars are obviously not undamaged and original manufacturer parts are not always used, particularly with repairs for which State Farm and the other Defendants are responsible for payment, which can substantially affect repair procedures required, repair times and necessary materials.
+1 The database procedure pages set forth the anticipated repairs, repair times and materials for repair of an undamaged vehicle using original manufacturer equipment which are specifically designed to fit that particular vehicle.
+Wrecked cars are obviously not undamaged and original manufacturer parts are not always used, particularly with repairs for which State Farm and the other Defendants are